 Becky Hammack 209a DFHS 685-4600

 Dean Kay Floyd 209b DFHS 685-4600

+Division Secretary

-Division Secretary J. Michael Fields 159 TC 685-6723
+J. Michael Fields 159 TC 685-6723

+Program Director

-Program Director Sylvia Stephens 159 TC 685-6722
+Sylvia Stephens 159 TC 685-6722

+Faculty

-Faculty Carolyn Sutton 159 TC 685 6721
+Carolyn Sutton 159 TC 685 6721

-Lab Supervisor Edia Hernandez 101 AFA 686-4812
+Lab Supervisor

-Program Advisor IVIAIA 000-4012

 The Cosmetology program prepares students for careers as licensed cosmetologists.
-Midland College is certified by the Texas Department of Licensing and Regulations as a cosmetology training provider and the curriculum is designed to prepare students for successful completion of the Texas Cosmetology Operator and Cosmetology Instructor licensure examinations.
-Specific areas of training include hair design, hair care, nail technology, skin care/facials, hair coloring, chemical reformation, and salon development.
-Cosmetology Operator Certificate courses are offered from 8:00 a.m. to 5:00 p.m., Monday through Thursday.
+Midland College is certified by the Texas Department of Licensing and Regulations as a cosmetology training provider, and the curriculum is designed to prepare students for successful completion of the Texas Cosmetology Operator licensure examination.
+Specific areas of training include hair design, hair care, nail technology, skin care/facials, hair coloring, chemical reformation and salon development.
+Cosmetology Operator courses are offered from 8:00 a.m. to 5:00 p.m., Monday through Thursday.
 The Operator Certificate consists of 42 semester credit hours and takes one year (12 months) to complete.
-In addition to courses toward the Operator examination, Midland College also offers courses leading to the Cosmetology Instructor license.
+In addition to courses toward the Operator examination, Midland College also offers courses leading to the Cosmetology Instructor License through the Health Sciences Continuing Education Department.
 In order to ensure successful reading comprehension of licensure examination material and proper course sequencing as stipulated by the Texas Department of Licensing and Regulations, students must complete a Midland College Application for Admission and contact the program advisor before enrolling in Cosmetology courses.
-Students who enroll in the Cosmetology program at Midland College and who already possess a current Texas Cosmetology Operator Certificate are eligible to receive automatic college credit for courses in the Operator Certificate.
+Students who enroll in the Cosmetology program at Midland College and who already possess a current Texas Cosmetology Operator License are eligible to receive automatic college credit for courses in the Operator Certificate.
 Please contact program personnel for additional information.